For those who wanted to get started with the eCommerce business. You are at the right place.

-For example, In 1930-40’s, De Beers, owner of De Beers Consolidated Mines Ltd., one of the largest diamond mines companies in the world, manipulated the supply and demand of diamonds with the help of New York-based Ad agency N.W.
+For example, In the 1930-the 40s, De Beers, owner of De Beers Consolidated Mines Ltd., one of the largest diamond mines companies in the world, manipulated the supply and demand of diamonds with the help of New York-based Ad agency N.W.
 Ayer.
 Using movie idols and magazines, the agency fed the public that using diamonds to propose is an indestructible symbol of love.
-They started the trend towards diamonds especially among women of all ages and income groups.
+They started the trend towards diamonds, especially among women of all ages and income groups.
 This had increased diamond sales of De Beers in the U.S from $23 million to $2.1 billion in 1939-79.
-(Source-Atlantic) This trend hit every nook and corner of the world in the mid-1960’s and is continuing until now.
+(Source-Atlantic) This trend hit every nook and corner of the world in the mid-1960s and is continuing until now.

 For those who want easier options, there are two other ways to go about it.

-Build a better solution to existing problem –
+Build a better solution to the existing problem –

 Customers always want better, quicker, and easier solutions to their problems.
 So, you as a seller/entrepreneur have the opportunity to succeed.

 But remember, if we focus on problems we get problems only, so you need to identify a solution first to build more innovative solutions.
 There are numerous examples in our everyday lives.

 For example, the early users of the internet are more familiar with Yahoo as a search engine.
 But why has Google been considered a successful search engine for the past few years?
 Because of its seamless customer experience.
 Online users want satisfying results for their search terms.
 And, Google’s search algorithm does just that.
 It provides quality over quantity which was lagging in Yahoo.
 On the other hand, though Yahoo’s home page is liked by its users, internet users prefer Google’s reliable results.

 This type of approach demands less creativity but you need to be able to create long-lasting results.

 How to identify the problem in this case?